nivi1501/nivi1501.github.io/index.md

-## Nivedita Shrivastava

 Hello
-I am first year PhD student in Electrical Engineering at Indian institute of Technology, Delhi.
+I am first year PhD student in Electrical Engineering at Indian institute of Technology, Delhi (http://www.iitd.ac.in/).
 I am working with Prof. Smruti R Sarangi and I am a part of Shrishti Research Group.

 You can use the [editor on GitHub](https://github.com/nivi1501/nivi1501.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.